Program:

 Additional General Courses

-• Traditional students choose four of the five concentrations to complete.
+• Traditional students choose three of the five concentrations to complete

 Human Services Concentration